MrDave1999/dotenv.core/docs/index.md

 ## Contribution

-Any contribution is welcome, in fact, the **parser** is still VERY dumb, so if you can improve it, do it.
+Any contribution is welcome, the **parser** is still VERY dumb, so if you can improve it, do it.

 Follow the steps below: